 On 31 May 2013 INKOEL LLC along with the companies Rockwell Automation and Endress + Hauser held a seminar on the topic "Modern Automation Solutions".

-Our Bulletin 5069 CompactLogix 5380 Controllers are ideal for applications in the midrange space that require high-performance communications, I/O, and motion control for up to 32 axes.
-They also provide up to 20% increased capacity.
+These controllers are ideal for applications requiring high-performance communications, I/O, and motion control for up to 256 axes, and provide increased capacity of up to 45%.

 Control magazine readers tell us who delivers the best technology in our industry.
 The 2016 Control Readers' Choice Awards is a valuable resource that can help you plan your process automation procurement for the year ahead.

 MILWAUKEE, Sept.
 28, 2015 — Rockwell Automation has expanded its portfolio of industrial Ethernet switches with the new Allen-Bradley Stratix 5410 industrial distribution switch.
 With four 10-gigabit Ethernet ports, the Stratix 5410 switch provides a high-performance connection to the rest of a facility’s network architecture.
 The switch can be used as a Layer 2 switch or a Layer 3 routing switch, which allows engineers to use it in various applications.

 “Our expanded Stratix family of switches gives IT and engineering professionals the broad range of switches they need for high-availability network designs,” said Mark Devonshire, product manager for Rockwell Automation.
 “The Stratix 5410 distribution switch offers the performance and flexibility needed for designing future-ready network architectures.”